Herein lies a true story of about 50 pages detailing my trials and tribulations.

 I shudder to think what the drug police told them to get their co operation.

 Buying something from a chemist shop is a private matter.
 Confidentiality is intrinsic in any business transaction.
-The staff who gave into the unlawful inquiries of the drug police stepped over what basic business ethics expects but we don't know to what level of intimidation the drug police resorted to in order to get their co-operation.
+The staff who gave into the unlawful inquiries of the drug police stepped over what basic business ethics expects but we don't know to what level of intimidation the drug police resorted to in order to trick the cashier to become complicit in the violation of my right to privacy.

 The right to privacy is reinforced by Section 35(5) of the Bill of Rights which is a non derogable right.